brian14708/wh-briefings/presidential-actions/2022-02/2022-02-11-executive-order-on-protecting-certain-property-of-da-afghanistan-bank-for-the-benefit-of-the-people-of-afghanistan.md

 modified_time: 2022-02-11 09:23:12-05:00
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2022/02/11/executive-order-on-protecting-certain-property-of-da-afghanistan-bank-for-the-benefit-of-the-people-of-afghanistan/
 published_time: 2022-02-11 09:30:00-05:00
-title: Executive Order on Protecting Certain Property of Da Afghanistan Bank for the Benefit of the People of Afghanistan
+title: "Executive Order on Protecting Certain Property of Da Afghanistan Bank for\
+  \ the Benefit of the People of\_Afghanistan"
 ---

 By the authority vested in me as President by the Constitution and the